CITGuru/PyInquirer/README.rst

 .. image:: https://travis-ci.org/expobrain/PyInquirer.svg?branch=master
     :target: https://travis-ci.org/expobrain/PyInquirer

-**Github is starting to invite developers in from the GitHub Sponsors waitlist!**
+**Update: We are looking for a successor/maintainance.
+Here: <https://github.com/CITGuru/PyInquirer/issues/159>** **Github is starting to invite developers in from the GitHub Sponsors waitlist!**

 Your recommendations matter, so be sure to nominate `me and other contributors <https://github.com/CITGuru/PyInquirer/graphs/contributors>`__ of this project you'd like to see on GitHub Sponsors next by using the form in this link: http://github.co/2IHdeOw